 Hawaii is synonymous with paradise and it’s very easy to see why.
 Hidden, sugary beaches, small, authentic towns, spectacular natural spots, rich culture, the art of hula, and the chance to adventure in thrilling water sports, are some of the amazing things awaiting you in beautiful Hawaii.
-But what about the cost to visit Hawaii?
+But what about the cost of visiting Hawaii?

 Whether you are interested in a romantic escapade or you plan an adventurous holiday, Hawaii promises the time of your life.
 This amazing destination, however, has high food and lodging costs, being one of the most expensive areas in the United States.
 So, if you are not careful, your blessed escape can get pretty pricey.

 Best Time to Visit Hawaii to Save Money